|There's a big difference between this. . .|

 I interpret this question as saying "I want to play a game and hide the rules.
 If they were good, they would know them already!"

-This activity, of asking questions, of "Fusing Horizons", of really communicating clearly with another human being is so difficult that there are college courses about it, millions spent on projects to do it effectively, and the plain fact that they moved towards removing it from the game because of how hard it was to do.
+This activity, of asking questions, of "Fusing Horizons", of communicating clearly with another human being is so difficult that there are college courses about it, millions spent on projects to do it effectively, and the plain fact that they moved towards removing it from the game in third and fourth edition because of how hard it was to do.

 So, yes, if your players haven't been playing for at least 5 years, if not a decade, assume that they are very inexperienced.
 Hell, my brother who'd been playing D&D for nearly as long as I have had no idea what yellow mold was.